 There are several ways that states and districts can leverage greater use of high-quality instructional materials:

-States can signal quality while supporting local autonomy.
 States are in a unique position to set a high bar for aligned, quality instructional materials and offer guidance for districts to choose materials that meet state standards, while preserving local decision-making and autonomy.

 In Mississippi, the state brought teachers together, offered extensive professional learning around how to evaluate materials for standards alignment, and created a curated list of programs to support math adoptions.
 Districts are not required to use the materials recommended by the state, but the list points districts in the right direction as they make their selection decisions.